Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Related Works

 BigDatalog~\cite{bigdatalog} is a recursive Datalog engine that runs on Spark.
 It uses the Datalog GPS technique~\cite{seib1991} that analyses Datalog rules to identify decomposable Datalog programs and determine how to distribute data and computations.
 These ideas are tied to Datalog and are not applicable to the relational algebra.
 The present work proposes a new method specifically designed for recursive relational algebraic terms.
 It uses the \mus{} filter pushing technique to automatically repartition data.
-Compared to BigDatalog, \distmuir{} is superior because it supports optimizations that BigDatalog is unable to provide.
-For instance, as mentioned earlier, BigDatalog cannot perform \distmuir{}'s optimization that merges fixpoints.
-In fact, it is not possible to do so in the Datalog framework.
-This is known as an intrinsic limitation of Magic Sets and Demand Transformations at the core of Datalog optimizations.
-Another example is that BigDatalog cannot push all filters and joins that can be pushed, without requiring the support of techniques to reverse fixpoints.
-This is notably hard and BigDatalog does not implement such techniques.
-In comparison, \distmuir{} supports more logical optimizations of terms (and regardless of their initial form) and is thus capable of generating logical query plans that are beyond reach for BigDatalog.
+Compared to BigDatalog, \distmuir{} is superior because it supports optimizations that BigDatalog, like any Datalog-based engine, is unable to provide, as explained previously.
 In practice, \distmuir{} provides superior performance on a wider range of query classes, as reported by the experiments in Section~\ref{sec:experiments}.
-The only technique that \distmuir{} reuses from BigDatalog is a Spark optimized implementation of RDDs: SetRDDs which is a specialization of the Spark \rdd{} for sets.